How To Use Situational Irony In Film

 97152342 s

-In your own writing, think about the “archetype” of character your own characters fall into.
+Consider the “archetype” of character your characters fall into in your writing.

-Even if you’re trying to write the most authentic, well fleshed-out, three-dimensional characters possible, each of your characters probably fall into some type of archetypal role.
+Even if you’re trying to write the most authentic, well-fleshed-out, three-dimensional characters possible, each of your characters probably falls into some archetypal role.

-Part of creating “original” characters is thinking about how you can invert the expectations inherent to these archetypal roles.
+Part of creating “original” characters is thinking about how to invert the expectations inherent to these archetypal roles.

-What if the prodigal son was actually a robot?
+• What if the prodigal son was a robot?

-Some of those might sound comedic, but using situational irony to play against type when building your characters also infuses them with conflict – which creates drama.
+Some might sound comedic, but using situational irony to play against type when building your characters infuses them with conflict, creating drama.

-You need conflict to drive your stories, and the best characters are inherently conflicted – thus inherently dramatic!
+You need conflict to drive your stories; the best characters are inherently conflicted – thus inherently dramatic!

 Playing against Trope for Situational Irony